Before & After Photos Available Upon Consultation

 The following are some of the most common reasons for breast revision surgery:

-Bottoming out occurs when the breast implant descends below the breast crease after surgery, causing the breast to lose volume in the upper portion.
+Bottoming out occurs when the breast implant descends below the nipple after surgery, causing the breast to lose volume in the upper portion.
 This complication can also cause the nipple to appear too high on the breast.
 Your surgeon may perform a capsulorrhaphy, which involves sutures in the lower portion of the breast that will elevate the breast implant to the correct position.

 Capsular contracture is one of the most common breast augmentation complications.
 This complication occurs when the scar tissue surrounding the implant hardens excessively, squeezing the implant and producing discomfort and/or an unnatural breast appearance.
 This complication usually requires removal of the scar tissue.
 The implants themselves are not usually removed or replaced unless they are defective.